shaoyucherish/Project3/README.md

 # Data

-Use a relative path to import the data and subset the data to work on the data channel of interest.
+Read in the data and subset the data to work on the data channel of interest.
+We found that there are seven similar columns for weekday from Monday to Sunday, so we merged these columns and named the new variable as `publush_weekday`.
+For this step, we also removed the non-predictive variables.

 ``` r
 #Read in the data file